 $935- $985 Double occupancy

 $1050-$1250 Single occupancy

 (CAD $ plus 15% HST) See below for rooms.

-Guests stay on location in Ochre House Retreat in one of our beautifully appointed rooms or at Baccalieu Cottage, a charming 3 bedroom heritage house with 2 full bathrooms, less than a 10 minute walk away.
+Guests stay on location in Ochre House Retreat in one of our beautifully appointed rooms or at Baccalieu Cottage, a charming 3 bedroom heritage house with 1 full and 1 half bathroom less than a 10 minute walk away.

 Double occupancy is only available for participants who choose to share with a friend - i.e. we will not put you in room with someone you don't know.
 Both participants must apply and be accepted.
 Room request allocation is first come first serve.

 Ochre House Retreat

 North Room double yes $985/$1250

 Mezzanine 2 singles yes $985/$1250

 Room 1 queen no $935/$1150